sergey-gr/sentry-auth-ldap/README.md

 ## Configuration
 This module extends the [django-auth-ldap](https://django-auth-ldap.readthedocs.io/en/latest/) and all the options it provides are supported (up to v1.2.x, at least).

-To configure Sentry to use this module, add `sentry_ldap_auth.backend.SentryLdapBackend` to your `AUTHENTICATION_BACKENDS` in your *sentry.conf.py*, like this:
+To configure Sentry to use this module, add `sentry_auth_ldap.backend.SentryLdapBackend` to your `AUTHENTICATION_BACKENDS` in your *sentry.conf.py*, like this:

 ```python
 AUTHENTICATION_BACKENDS = AUTHENTICATION_BACKENDS + (